agc93/beatvortex/docs/content/en/docs/introduction/faq.md

 The other (unfixable from our end) problem is that the BeatMods API has a very [weird bug/behaviour](https://github.com/bsmg/BeatMods-Website/issues/41) that means we somehow have to know what game version the mod uses in order to find out what game version the mod uses.
 This is also why we don't display what game version an installed mod uses: the BeatMods API tells us the completely wrong version.

-### Why aren't dependencies fully supported?
+### Are mod dependencies supported/installed?

-This answer is a little technical, and driven by two different problems: Vortex support and the BeatMods API.
+Dependencies is a tricky area for a few reasons, and driven by two different problems: Vortex support and the BeatMods API.

 > If you want the full technical breakdown, check out the full [developer docs on dependencies](/docs/developer/dependencies/).

-Dependencies are *shown* in the Mods list and BeatMods browser, and we will *try* and automatically install them when you install any mod from BeatMods, but this hasn't been fully tested and might still have some quirks or errors.
+As of v0.3.1, dependencies support is available and enabled by default: dependencies are shown in the Mods list and BeatMods browser, and we will attempt to automatically download and install them when you install any mod from BeatMods.
+However, this hasn't been fully tested and might still have some quirks or errors.

 ### Why aren't updates supported?